-Risk Factors Related to Operating Retail-Based Shopping Centers

-Economic and market conditions may adversely affect the retail industry and consequently reduce our revenues and cash flow and increase our operating expenses.
-Shifts in retail trends, sales, and delivery methods between brick-and-mortar stores, economerce, home delivery, and curbside pick-up may adversely impact our revenues, results from operations, and cash flows.
+Risk Factors Related to Operating Retail-Based Shopping Centers and increase our operating expenses.
+Shifts in retail trends, sales, and delivery methods between brick-and-mortar stores, ecommerce, home delivery, and curbside pick-up may adversely impact our revenues, results from operations, and cash flows.
 Changing economic and retail market conditions in geographic areas where our properties are concentrated may reduce our revenues and cash flow.
 Our success depends on the continued presence and success of our "anchor" tenants.
 A percentage of our revenues are derived from "local" tenants and our net income may be adversely impacted if these tenants are not successful, or if the demand for the types or mix of tenants significantly change.
 We may be unable to collect balances due from tenants in bankruptcy.
-Many of our costs and expenses associated with operating our properties may remain constant or increase, even if our lease income decreases.
-Compliance with the Americans with Disabilities Act and other building, fire, and safety and regulations may have a material negative effect on us.
+Many of our costs and expenses associated with operating our properties may remain constant or required by GAAP to be recognized in our consolidated financial statements.
+In addition, they reflect the exercise of increase, even if our lease income decreases.
+Compliance with the Americans with Disabilities Act and other building, fire, and management's judgment about which expense and income items are excluded or included in determining these non-GAAP safety and regulations may have a material negative effect on us.